HaoboGu/rmk/README.md

 Steps for creating your own firmware:

+1. Create a rust embedded project
-1. Add rmk to your `Cargo.toml`
+2. Add rmk to your `Cargo.toml`
-2. Choose your target.
+3. Choose your target.
 For stm32h7, you can use `rustup target add thumbv7em-none-eabihf`
-3. Create `.cargo/config.toml` in your project's root, specify your target.
+4. Create `.cargo/config.toml` in your project's root, specify your target.
 See [`boards/stm32h7/.cargo/config.toml`](https://github.com/HaoboGu/rmk/blob/main/boards/stm32h7/.cargo/config.toml)
-4. Create `main.rs`, initialize your MCU in rtic app, create usb polling task and keyboard task.
+5. Create `main.rs`, initialize your MCU in rtic app, create usb polling task and keyboard task.
 There are three main parts of `main.rs`:
     1. MCU and peripherals initialization

         ``` rust